-• Job Placement Rule: Expected Level of Achievement - not less than 90% within 12 months of graduation.
+Job Placement Rule: Expected Level of Achievement - not less than 90% within 12 months of graduation.
 This ELA was established by the ASN faculty after reviewing the Perkins Local Application FY2021-2024, which cites the Local Level of Performance for Placement is at 99.10% for the College.
-The ASN Program's three-year (2019-2021) placement rate average was 100%.
+The ASN Program's three-year (AY2021-AY2023) placement rate average was 100%.

-Associate of Science in Nursing End-of-Program Student Learning Outcomes (EOPSLOs) are decided on by the ASN faculty and are learner-oriented expectations.
+Associate of Science in Nursing End-of-Program Student Learning Outcomes ASN EOPSLOs are decided on by the ASN faculty and are learner-oriented expectations.
 The outcomes express the knowledge, skills, or behaviors that SRTC ASN students should be able to demonstrate upon completion of the program.
-SRTC has developed EOPSLOs based on established professional institutional TCSG program standards which encompass both the SRTC ASN Generic option (NC73) and SRTC ASN LPN-RN Bridge option (AD13).
-These Standards provide the guidelines and competencies to be used for instruction throughout the ASN program.
-The outcomes provide a framework for all curricular components and represent the change from student to entry-level practitioner at the ASN level.
+SRTC has developed EOPSLOs based on established professional TCSG standards for the Generic and LPN-RN Bridge options, guidelines, and competencies.
+The outcomes provide a framework for all curricular matters and represent the change from student to entry-level practitioner at the ASN level.